blueanvil/kotka/README.md

 for a series of operations which have similar scope, but different implementations.

 For example, we might need a topic that handles the generation of reports, but we want to have different kinds of reports for different requirements.
-Also, we want to be able to configure the capacity (number of threads) for report generation as a single setting.

 ```
 kotka.consumer(topic, 2, GenerateExcel::class) { ... }